ifidefix/to/README.md

     # Remove the favorite at index 0
     to -r 0

+# Installation
+- Clone the repository
+- Change the permissions of source.sh to executable

+    chmod +x source.sh

+- Run source.sh

+    ./source.sh

+- Enjoy jumping to all your favorite directories

+source.sh should be ran every time an interactive shell is started because it sets some aliasses.
+This could be done by adding it to a file that is ran every time an interactive shell is started, for example ~/.profile or ~/.bashrc.

 # Installing the manpage
 First, check where the manpages are stored: